quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ## Path Initiation

-TBD?

 ## Path State Management

 An endpoint uses PATH_STATUS frames to inform that the peer should send packets in the preference expressed by these frames.
 An endpoint uses the sequence number of the CID used by the peer for PATH_STATUS frames (describing the sender's path identifier).

-In the example {{fig-example-new-path}}, if the client wants to send a PATH_STATUS frame to tell the server that it prefers the path with CID sequence number 1 (of the server's side), the client should use the identifier of the server (sequence 1) in PATH_STATUS frame.

 PATH_STATUS frame describes 4 kinds of path states: